tomashla/root_dao/README.md

 c) Candidate contract => will accept NFT proofs and adds the votes to the amount of total votes (later it will enable cancelation of delegation)

-Realization plan
-1) make a simple voting contract
-2) votes will be granted for tokens staked in dao contract
-3) voting ticket will be NFT generated upon staking dao tokens to prevent voting more times with same tokens